 The nervous system is made up of:

-- your central nervous system, or CNS, which consists of the brain and spinal cord
+- the central nervous system, or CNS, which consists of the brain and spinal cord

-- your peripheral nervous system, which consists of nerves that connect your CNS to the rest of your body
+- the peripheral nervous system, or PNS, which consists of nerves that connect the CNS to the rest of the body